elliotjreed/php-package-template/README.md

 Specific output formats better suited to CI platforms are included as Composer scripts.

-To output unit test coverage in text and Clover XML format:
+To output unit test coverage in text and Clover XML format (which can be used for services such as [Coveralls](https://coveralls.io/)):

 ```
 composer phpunit:ci
 ```

-To output PHPCS results in checkstyle format:
+To output PHP-CS-Fixer (dry run) and PHPCS results in checkstyle format (which GitHub Actions will use to output a rewadable format):

 ```
 composer phpcs:ci